robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 pinpointed the need to slow down before starting, which is something I am bringing with me for future endeavours.

+### Problem vs. Solution Space

+Another point I found interesting from the lecture on requirements engineering was the contrast between problem space and solution space.
+When modeling a problem you are trying to solve, it is a good idea to formulate your requirements in terms of solution-space statements.
+An example from the lecture was "[t]he purpose of the website is to make static information available".
+There are many ways to provide a solution to this statement, and the one you are most comfortable with might not be the best way.
+In my research, I would have benefited from modeling my problem in this way, for sure: at the moment, I am building most of our software artefacts in Rust, which in hindsight seems overkill.
+A lot of the work could simply be done with Lua or Python, and the strong type system is not of too much value.
+We depend on external processes which may introduce many runtime faults, which makes the overhead of writing Rust code unnecessary.
+I very much appreciated the lecture, as it provided a solid foundation I can reason about in my research -- I probably won't be using Rust for my next project (even if I enjoy the language).

 ## 4. Data Scientists versus Software Engineers
 <!--
 Read chapters “1.
 Introduction” and “2.
 From Models to Systems” of the CMU